VenkateshDas/sqlalchemy/README.md

 SQLAlchemy Task code

     optional arguments:
-      -h, --help            show this help message and exit --db_name DB_NAME "Database name to be connected" --csv_file_path CSV_FILE_PATH "File path of the CSV dataset"
+      -h ,--help                    show this help message and exit --db_name DB_NAME             "Database name to be connected" --csv_file_path CSV_FILE_PATH "File path of the CSV dataset"

 DB_NAME is the database that has been created in the Postgres server to which the user wants to connect for further processing.